 \section{Abstract}

-Power law suppression of local electronic tunneling density of states (\tdosd) in the zero-energy limit is a hallmark of Luttinger liquid (\lutd) phase of the interacting \oned electron system.
-We present a theoretical model which hosts \lut state with the surprising feature of enhancement rather than suppression in local \tdos originating from non-local and repulsive density-density interactions.
+Power-law suppression of local electronic tunneling density of states (\tdosd) in the zero-energy limit is a hallmark of the Luttinger liquid (\lutd) phase of the interacting one-dimensional electron system.
+We present a theoretical model which hosts the \lut state with the surprising feature of enhancement rather than suppression in local \tdos originating from non local and repulsive density-density interactions.
 Importantly, we find enhancement of \tdos in the manifold of parameter space where the system is stable in the renormalization group (\rgd) sense.
 We argue that enhancement of \tdos along with \rg stability is possible only when the system has broken parity symmetry about the position of local \tdos enhancement.
-Such a model could be realized on the edge states of a bi-layer quantum Hall system where both intra-layer and inter-layer density-density interactions are present mimicking the role of local and non-local interactions respectively.
+Such a model could be realized on the edge states of a bi layer quantum Hall system where both intra layer and inter layer density-density interactions are present mimicking the role of local and non local interactions, respectively.